 Child Sexual Exploitation

 Governors may be aware of wide press coverage in recent months which has detailed criminal trials in relation to child sexual exploitation.
 The Kirklees Safeguarding Children Board wants to ensure that Kirklees has a strategic response to sexual exploitation in order to safeguarding our children and young people.
 Schools have a part to play in keeping children safe and sexual exploitation is child abuse which may remain hidden because people are not always able to identify it as abuse.
 We need to make sure that our children and young people are made aware of what form this exploitation may take and be equipped with strategies to enable them recognise it and make wise choices and stay safe.
-Posted 18 March 2013
+Updated 30 October 2018

-Female Genital Mutilation (FGM) (Government Equalities Office Factsheet 2009)
+- Female Genital Mutilation (FGM) (Ministry of Justice/Home Office March 2015)